 The MPC-HC and PotPlayer media players should operate without further advanced configuration, once installed.

-However, if you have installed VLC, it additionally requires the VLC Avisynth plugin to be configured before use with Stream to 3D.
-The plugin will have been downloaded during setup, if selected.
+However, if you have installed VLC, it additionally requires the VLC Avisynth plugin to be configured before use with Stream to 3D for playback via the Play button (alternatively, if your version of Stream to 3D supports it - you can use HTTP Streaming with VLC via the Stream to 3D Streaming function).
+The Avisynth plugin for VLC will have been downloaded during setup, if selected.
 Configuration requires a DLL to be copied into place in VLC and some settings changes within VLC itself, see here for further details.

-You can pause, fast forward and rewind using the controls in the media player.
-To stop a video playing you can either use the controls in the media player or press the stop button in the main menu of Stream to 3D, the latter will also kill the media player process.
+You can pause, go forward and rewind using the controls in the media player when invoked via the Play button.
+Playback via the Play button invokes the 2D to 3D conversion function, but it does NOT require the video to be encoded before playback begins, by contrast with the Streaming and Conversion functions - this means that it is more efficient than those functions.
+To stop a video playing you can either use the controls in the media player or press the Stop button in the main menu of Stream to 3D, the latter will also kill the media player process.

-The above steps take us to the point where we can play a 2D video and generate a 3D format output on the PC's screen.
+The above steps take us to the point where we can play a 2D video and generate output in a 3D format on the PC's screen.
 However, we have yet to see it in 3D.
-So, next we will move into VR and watch our video in 3D.
-Both Virtual Desktop and BigScreen Steam VR are supported, but first we need to load the relevant setttings.
+To achieve that, we next move into VR and utilise a tool that can convert the PC screen into 3D.
+Both Virtual Desktop and BigScreen are supported for this purpose, but first we need to load the relevant setttings.

 Loading Preset Configurations